davison0487/custom-string-class/README.md

 # Custom String Class
 This project includes a simplified string class, this class does not include any part of `std::string` in the implementation.

-Below is the interface that my class must provide.
+Below is the interface that my class provide.

 ```
 class String {